NourEldin-Osama/AudioBookFromPDF/README.md

 # PDF Reader and Speaker

-This project is a script that reads the content of a pdf file and speaks it out.
+This project is a script that reads the content of a pdf file and make it Audiobook.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites